c-mege/phpweathermap-history/README.md

 I update weathermaps every 5 minutes, so I also save them every 5 minutes.

-Change this delay according to your generation rythm, and your achive needs.
+Change this delay according to your generation rythm, and your archive needs.

 ## bash file